cozy-labs/cozy-dev-docs/source/index.md

 ## Cozy DB API
 We haven't moved all the resources to the new documentation website.
 For the time being, we advise you to check the [old documentation website](http://cozy.github.io/cozy-db/doc/DOCINDEX.md.html).

+## Cozy Browser SDK
+It's the same as cozy-db, except for the browser so you can directly interact with the data-system from there.
+You will find the documentation [here](https://cozy.github.io/cozy-browser-sdk/).

+## Devices API
+If you want to build an application that is not run by Cozy, like a mobile or a desktop application, you can use the Devices API to manage authentication.
+You will find the documentation [here](https://docs.cozy.io/en/hack/cookbooks/connect-a-device.html).

+## Cozy Development Environment
+We haven't moved all the resources to the new documentation website.
+For the time being, we advise you to check the [old documentation website](https://docs.cozy.io/en/hack/cookbooks/understanding-dev-environment.html).

+## Cozy Desktop
+If you'd like to get technical documentation on cozy-desktop, you can find it [here](https://github.com/cozy-labs/cozy-desktop/tree/master/doc).

 ## Controller API
 We haven't moved all the resources to the new documentation website.
 For the time being, we advise you to check the [old documentation website](https://docs.cozy.io/en/hack/cookbooks/controller.html).

-## Cozy Development Environment
-We haven't moved all the resources to the new documentation website.
-For the time being, we advise you to check the [old documentation website](https://docs.cozy.io/en/hack/cookbooks/understanding-dev-environment.html).
+You can also check the [configuration documentation](https://github.com/cozy/cozy-controller/tree/master/doc) if you'd like to understand how to play with it.

 ## Main document types